MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-configure-risk-policies.md

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
-ms.reviewer: chuqiaoshi
+ms.reviewer: cokoopma
 ---
 # Configure and enable risk policies

-As we learned in the previous article, [Risk-based access policies](concept-identity-protection-policies.md), there are two types of risk policies in Microsoft Entra Conditional Access you can set up.
+As we learned in the article, [Risk-based access policies](concept-identity-protection-policies.md), there are two types of risk policies in Microsoft Entra Conditional Access you can set up.
 You can use these policies to automate the response to risks allowing users to self-remediate when risk is detected:

 - Sign-in risk policy
 - User risk policy